Buy Now

 How much is the tax?

-The tax is currently set at £210.82/tonne (as of 1st April 2023).
-From 1st April 2024, it will be applied at £217.85/tonne.
+From 1st April 2024, it has been applied at £217.85/tonne.

 This will be under review so if recycled content becomes more expensive than virgin material the rate of the tax will increase.
 This will make sure recycled content is the cheaper option.